 - The Tau Capricornids is regarded as a minor shower that runs from June 16th to July 29th, with a peak on July 12th.
 However, meteors from this shower are best observed telescopically, which might make tracking individual meteors difficult.

 - The Capricorniden-Sagittarids shower takes place on Feb 1st, but is a daytime shower, so unless you own a radar set you won’t be watching this one.

-All told, there are 5 stars in the constellation that host 9 planets between them, with one planet having a potentially habitable moon.
+There are 8 main stars that make up the constellation Capricornus.
+As of 2017, there are 5 stars in the constellation that have been found to host 9 planets between them, with one planet having a potentially habitable moon.

 In astrology, the Sun enters Capricornus on 21st/22nd December, marking the beginning of the winter solstice and the shortest day in the northern hemisphere.
 These dates, however, hark back to the early Bronze Age, and due to precession over time the winter solstice is now actually marked by the Sun entering Sagittarius on this date.
 These days the Sun actually passes in front of the constellation Capricornus from around January 20th to February 16th, a full month later.
 Other astrological associations include the following:

 - Date of Birth: Dec 22 to Jan 19